 Paris Convention Filings Directly Into the US

-The first, known as the Paris Convention, allows filing directly into the US using the foreign application or registration as a basis for the filing.
-The applicant can choose to buy pass the US use requirement in the US if a valid foreign registration has issued.
+The first, known as the Paris Convention, allows filing directly into the US using a foreign application or registration as a basis for the filing.
+The applicant can choose to buy pass the US use requirement in the US if a valid foreign registration has been issued.

 The Madrid Protocol System